 When selecting an Allen wrench set, be sure to check the size of the bolts on your derailleur to ensure that you have the correct sizes.
 A cable cutter is needed to trim the derailleur cable once it’s been properly adjusted.
 A chain wear gauge helps determine if the chain is stretched to the point where it needs to be replaced, and a set of screwdrivers is necessary for making minor adjustments to the limit screws on the derailleur.
 With these tools on hand, you’ll be well-prepared to tackle the job of adjusting your bike’s rear derailleur for optimal performance.

-You may also like: How to Adjust Front Suspension on a Mountain Bike: A Comprehensive Guide
+You may also like: How to Corner on a Mountain Bike Like a Pro: Tips and Techniques

 Step-by-step guide to aligning the rear derailleur